mcyork/pi-bridge/README.md

 # Check if all Pis are online
 ./pi_bridge status

-# Add a new Pi named 'pi-hole'
+# Add a new Pi named 'pi-hole' with SSH key authentication (recommended)
+./pi_bridge add pi-hole --host 192.168.1.20 --user admin --password raspberry --push-key

+# Or add with password authentication only
 ./pi_bridge add pi-hole --host 192.168.1.20 --user admin --password raspberry

 # Set it as the default